stpaultim/backdrop-starter/src/themes/tatsu/README.md

 # Tatsu
-A flexible theme built on top of basis

-The purpose of this theme is to create a simple and flexible theme in the contrib space (based on Basis) in ways that make it easier for users to modify an out of the box theme through the UI.
+A flexible sub theme of BASIS that allows a site editor or manager to make maximum color/visual customizations through the user interface.

 We think that there is demand for this kind of theme in the contrib space and welcome both feature and design suggestions.
+Let's make this a community project.

+NOTE: We are still early in development and will try to keep things as stabile as possible, however be prepared for significant changes.

 We found the name Tatsu on a list of good names for Dragons and later learned that it is also the name of a roller coaster in California, USA.

-## Installation
+## INSTALLATION

 - Install this theme using the official Backdrop CMS instructions at https://backdropcms.org/guide/themes

+### Recommended (to acheive results in screen shot)

+- Go to /admin/appearance/list and set Tatsu to default theme

+To get benefits of color module support for multiple hero regions enable tatsu_hero layout
+- Move from: /themes/tatsu/tatsu_hero
+- Move to:   /layouts/tatsu_hero

+Go to /admin/structure/layouts/manage/home
+- Remove "Primary Navigation" block from Header region
+- Set "Header" block to use "Primary navigation" menu
+- Move "Welcome" block to first Hero region

+Other tips
+- To center content in hero regions add "container" class to region

-## Issues
+## ISSUES

 Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/tatsu/issues

-## Changes / Features
+## CHANGES (from Basis)

 * Small changes to hero blocks to make them fit gether nicely.
 * Removed the background color from behind the site name.